-(MILLIONS OF TELL)
+(WIIIIIOTIS OF TCTT)

 2022

-March 31 Contract amount Fair value 2 Valuation gains
+March 31 Contract amount Fair value Valuation gains

 Total Over 1 year raii value- (losses)

 Over-the-counter transactions

 Credit default swaps:

 Sold ¥ 28,223 ¥ 14,000 ¥ 330 ¥ 330

 Total ¥ 330 ¥ 330

 2021

-March 31 Contract amount Fair value 2 Valuation gains
+March 31 Contract amount Fair value Valuation gains

 Total Over 1 year raii value- (losses)

 Over-the-counter transactions

 Credit default swaps:

 Sold ¥ 28,107 ¥ 28,107 ¥ 576 ¥ 576

 Total ¥ 576 ¥ 576

+(Millions of O.S.
+Dollars)

 2022

-March 31 Contract amount Fair value?
-Valuation gains
+March 31 Contract amount Fair value Valuation gains

-Total Over 1 year Fair value 2 (losses)
+Total Over 1 year Fair Value (losses)

 Over-the-counter transactions

 Credit default swaps:

-Sold \$ 231 \$ 114 \$3 \$3
+Sold \$ 231 \$ 114 \$ 3 \$ 3

-Total \$3 \$3
+Total \$ 3 \$ 3

-1. The above transactions are measured at fair value and the related valuation gains (losses) are accounted for in the consolidated statements of income.

-2. "Sold" represents transactions which the credit risk has been assumed.
+- 1. The above transactions are measured at fair value and the related valuation gains (losses) are accounted for in the consolidated statements of income. - 2.
+"Sold" represents transactions which the credit risk has been assumed.

-(2) Derivative Transactions to Which the Hedge Accounting Method Is Applied The following tables set forth the contract amount or the amount equivalent to the principal and fair value at the end of the fiscal year by transaction $type \ and \ hedge \ accounting \ method \ with \ respect \ to \ derivative \ transactions \ to \ which \ the \ hedge \ accounting \ method \ is \ applied. \ Contract \ amount$ does not indicate the market risk related to derivative transactions.
+(2) Derivative Transactions to Which the Hedge Accounting Method Is Applied

+The following tables set forth the contract amount or the amount equivalent to the principal and fair value at the end of the fiscal year by transaction type and hedge accounting method with respect to derivative transactions to which the hedge accounting method is applied.
+Contract amount does not indicate the market risk related to derivative transactions.